 Draft a clear and direct summary of all of the accessibility work you’ve completed since the June 2021 filing deadline.
 This will give the Ministry a sense of your progress.

-If you are working with a third-party digital accessibility solution provider, like eSSENTIAL Accessibility, indicate that partnership in this summary.
+If you are working with a third-party digital accessibility solution provider, like Level Access, indicate that partnership in this summary.

 Include an accessibility remediation plan in the format provided by the Ministry.
 This plan will include each deliverable / milestone, the activity associated, and the due date.
 It’s important that stakeholders within your organization agree on the milestones and dates because the Ministry will track your compliance against the information you submit.